Photo shot by @mikeomeally

 You mentioned Fred and Thomas.
 But do you have any other favourite skate filmmakers?

 I like Greg Hunt too.
 The video he made for Alien Workshop.
 Mindfield.
 I really like it.
 Also, his work with Vans too.

 I’ve known him for a long time.
 I met him back in the day in San Francisco; he was working in a pizza place, selling pizza.

 He used to be pro for Stereo and then between Stereo and before he started filming he was working in a pizza place.
 Every time I see him, I tell him.
 He was only there for a couple months but the first time I met him he was working there.
 We travelled together with Gravis for a couple years, he’s a really cool guy.

 Cool.
 Anything else you want to mention before I let you go?

 I’ve just had an exhibition a couple weeks ago and Christmas is around the corner and after that I’m going back to my studio and I’m going to keep painting.

-Cool.
-Do you have any last words for people reading this Javier?
+Any last words for people reading this Javier?

 Keep inspired and thanks for reading and thanks to you for reaching out to me.